MrPranav101/receipt-processor-challenge/README.md

 FastAPI because it is a very fast and easy to use for creating RESTful APIs.
 And it comes with automatic swagger generation :)

+FastAPI also comes with Pydantic which is a great library for validating data.
+I use it to validate the data that is sent to the API (regex, data, time and datatype validations).

 sqlite because it is a very simple database that is easy to use and does not require any setup.

 The project is split into 3 main parts: